arswalid/spack-configs/INSTALL.md

 this will:
 - create the installation directory
-- clone spack
+- clone Spack
 - copy all necessary files
 - load necessary modules
 - install packages
 - create module files for all packages
 - set permissions

-### Installation of custom packages
+### Creation of custom packages

-Our definition of custom packages means any package or application not available in the package list on spack documentation [website](https://spack.readthedocs.io/en/latest/package_list.html#package-list) or any package that we want to install using a tar ball.
+Our definition of custom packages means any package or application not available in the package list on Spack documentation [website](https://spack.readthedocs.io/en/latest/package_list.html#package-list) or any package that we want to install using a tar ball.
-Thh first step is to create a folder that will contain all custom recipes and point spack to it.
+Thh first step is to create a folder that will contain all custom recipes and point Spack to it.
 As an example the folder will be created under `$SPACK_ROOT/custom`. the folder `custom` should contain

 1- packages

 This contains subfolders with the name of any custom package we want to install.
-Each subfolder contains a python file `package.py` which is the spack recipe used for the installation.
+Each subfolder contains a python file `package.py` which is the Spack recipe used for the installation.

 2- repo.yaml

-This yaml file is used by spack to recognize other spack recipes location.
+This yaml file is used by Spack to recognize other Spack recipes location.
 The yaml file looks like this

 ```yaml